-Thad M. Pollock, CFA, CAIA leads the team responsible for the day-to-day management of the Fund.
-Mr. Pollock has served as a portfolio manager of the Fund since 2012.
+Robert Maina leads the team that is responsible for the day-to-day management of the Fund.
+Mr. Maina has served as a portfolio manager of the Fund since 2023.

 PURCHASE AND SALE OF FUND SHARES, TAX INFORMATION AND PAYMENTS TO BROKER-DEALERS AND OTHER FINANCIAL INTERMEDIARIES